Unreal-Dan/RekordBoxSongExporter/README.md

 that can consume the track names from a file.

-This does **NOT** poll the Rekordbox database, this directly hooks Rekordbox which means the output files update instantaneously when you fade into another track.
+This does **NOT** poll the Rekordbox database, this directly hooks Rekordbox which means there is no added risk of database corruption, and no delay when the output files update.

 The module offers a variety of configuration options to control how it outputs the track information along with other unique options.